top of page

 Can I send an e-book or Kindle?

-No, only physical media.
+No, only physical media only.

 What happens if I mess up the address?